El Paso Scottish Rite

 The Sphinx

-The sphinxes that guard the entrance to the temple were cast in Perth Amboy, New Jersey, by the Federal-Seaboard Terra Cotta Company (which ceased to operate in 1968) and shipped to El Paso by truck.
-From start to finish, with the two sphinxes safely on their bases, took a period of 10 months, with final placement on September 26, 1966.
+The iconic sphinx sculptures that guard the entrance to the El Paso Scottish Rite Temple were cast in Perth Amboy, New Jersey, by the Federal-Seaboard Terra Cotta Company—an esteemed manufacturer that ceased operations in 1968.
+Following their creation, the sphinxes were carefully transported to El Paso by truck.
+From initial casting to final installation on their pedestals, the entire process spanned ten months, culminating on September 26, 1966.

 Copyright © 2025 El Paso Scottish Rite - All Rights Reserved.